aspose-font/Aspose.Font-Documentation/net/what-is-font/_index.md

 type: docs
 weight: 5
 url: /net/what-is-font
-description:  What is font, is a pretty complex question.
-It should be answered along with disclosing the properties that fonts have and classify fonts depending on these properties.
+description:  Font is a pretty complex matter.
+Developing any interface you will finally face the part where you will have to deal with it.
+This chapter is going to make it easier for you.
 keywords: what is font, glyph, typeface, font family.
 ---